 People who play musical chairs with their bills and paycheck sometimes find that there isn't a chair left to sit in.
 Out of desperation, they turn to the only financing option that will lend to them - payday loan companies.

 If the borrower is not able to pay the loan by its term date, the whole thing easily spirals out of control.

-When a business runs low on cash and doesn't have any financing options, the payday loan equivalent is called accounts receivable factoring.
-Just as the payday loan lender is able to advance cash to a consumer, the factoring company is able to advance cash to businesses.
+When a business runs low on cash and doesn't have financing options accounts receivable factoring, or business receivable factoring can help!
+But how?
+Just as a payday loan lender is able to advance cash to a consumer, a factoring company is able to advance cash to a business.

 - A business allows a company called a factor to take over payment collections on outstanding invoices by selling its accounts receivable.